-When it comes to good health, sleep is a key player.
+When it comes to good health, sleep is key.
 You’ll probably find it hard to get a good night’s sleep without a good mattress.

 With so many options to choose from, you might wonder how you can ever decide on the right mattress.
-We created the following list of the top 11 full-size mattresses to make this process a little easier.
+We created the following list of the best full-size mattresses to make this process a little easier.

 In our list, we took the following factors into account: